cydia2020/cydia2020/README.md

 > Strong, but it sets with the sun\
 > Hopeless, I'm chasing the dawn\
 > And I wander, wander on</i>

-### Hi there 👋
-Irene here, you can also call me Cheng, which is my Chinese name.

-🛩️ I am an aviation management graduate from [Swinburne University](https://swinburne.edu.au).\
-🚗 I do smart home, automotive, and computer related stuff on the side for fun.\
-🪪 I also maintain a fork of openpilot for Toyota/Lexus vehicles.
-[Give it a try.](https://github.com/cydia2020/dodgypilot)\
-👷‍♀️ I work in construction as an intern.

-:3

 <sub><sup>PFP Pixiv ID: [97477701](https://www.pixiv.net/artworks/97477701)</sub></sup>